muratkeremozcan/prod-ready-serverless/notes.md

 4. Smaller units of deployment also means more application configuration in general (ex: configuring API gateway).

-   Conclusion 2: The risk of misconfiguration (both application & IAM) as exploded.
+   Conclusion 2: The risk of misconfiguration (both application & IAM) is increased.

 Consequently, our approach to testing also has to change.